-The single model principle addresses the whole scope of software development, including implementation.
-In order to explore the single model principle in full, we will need to choose a programming language (e.g. Java) to complement the UML.
-We can then contrast the support that UML/Java and BON/Eiffel provide with respect to the single model principle.
+Methods and languages that support the single model principle address the whole scope of software development, including implementation code.
+In order to explore the single model principle, we will need to choose a programming language (e.g., Java) to complement the UML.
+It will be useful to compare UML/Java and BON/Eiffel with respect to the single model principle.

-2.1 BON/Eiffel
+BON/Eiffel